ENCODE-DCC/chip-seq-pipeline2/docs/tutorial_dx_cli.md

       $ INPUT=example_input_json/dx_azure/ENCSR936XTK_subsampled_chr19_only_dx_azure.json
       ```

 7. Make a WDL for DNAnexus use only.
 The original WDL will not work with inputs (e.g. BAMs, TAs) other than FASTQs.
-Then compile `chip.new.wdl` with an input JSON for the SUBSAMPLED paired-end sample of [ENCSR936XTK](https://www.encodeproject.org/experiments/ENCSR936XTK/).
+Then compile `chip.dx.wdl` with an input JSON for the SUBSAMPLED paired-end sample of [ENCSR936XTK](https://www.encodeproject.org/experiments/ENCSR936XTK/).
     ```bash
     $ cp chip.wdl chip.dx.wdl
     $ sed -i 's/Array\[File?\] bams = \[\]/Array\[File\] bams = \[\]/g' chip.dx.wdl